widgetbook/widgetbook/packages/widgetbook_annotation/README.md

 After generating the code for the Widgetbook, you will find a navigation panel with the following content

 ```
-stories (Category)
+use cases (Category)
 ├─ tiles (Folder)
 │  ├─ AwesomeTile (WidgetElement)
 │  │  ├─ Default (Use Case)
 ```

-If you require multiple stories for a Widget, feel free to define multiple `@WidgetbookUseCase`s per Widget.
-The additional Stories will be located in the navigation panel similar to the showcased use case.
+If you require multiple use cases for a Widget, feel free to define multiple `@WidgetbookUseCase`s per Widget.
+The additional use cases will be located in the navigation panel similar to the showcased use case.

 ## WidgetbookTheme